The Sacred Commandments of the Church of Commerce and the State of New Britain.

-She sat down, suddenly exhausted.
-Two hours had passed since they had left.
+The woman sat down, suddenly exhausted.
+How many hours had passed since they had left?
+She had no idea.
 So much action.
-She patted the ground next to her and the man handed the baby back down before joining her.
+She patted the ground next to her and the man handed the baby back down before reluctantly joining her.

 “We shouldn’t to be here at nightfall.”
 He persisted.
-There was agitation in his voice although no doubt he was trying to hide it.
+There was agitation in his voice although he was trying to hide it.
 His hand snaked across to hers, wishing for reassurance.
 She squeezed it, managed to smile.

 “We won’t be.
 They’ll be back before then.”
 She was strangely confident.
 She thought of the voice on the other end of the walkie-talkie and how wrong it had been.
 It was almost certainly a trap.
 However, she trusted that they would come back.
-There was no way they would let them down without a very good reason.
+They wouldn’t let them down without a very good reason.
 “We’re all tired.
 We’ll rest for a bit longer.”
 There hadn’t been much time for sleep the night before.
 And then it had been important to be on their way.
 And here they were.
 This was the way; where to would presumably become apparent.

 The Government Line